TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/HPC-101-WorkingWithSigma2.md

 Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.
 It was created for Python programs, but it can package and distribute software for any language.
 You can read more about conda [here](https://docs.conda.io/en/latest/).

-For **BIO-326** we will use different Conda environments previously installed in SAGA.
+For **OBW** we will use different Conda environments previously installed in SAGA.

 1. Activate the Module Anaconda to load all the conda basics